Skip to main content

 Baseball energy, museums, and student life

-Fenway Park, the Museum of Fine Arts, and the Isabella Stewart Gardner Museum all within walking distance — good for fans who want to combine football tourism with Boston's two best paid art institutions.
+Fenway Park, the Museum of Fine Arts, and the Isabella Stewart Gardner Museum all within walking distance.
+Good if you want to combine football tourism with Boston's two best paid art institutions.

 Where to Eat